 Required information

 1 Stock person's or Veterinarian's name or and AAV accreditation number (if on-board)

 2 Aircraft type(s) and airline(s)

 3 Flight number(s)

 4 Departure port(s)

 Date

 Total loaded, by species

 5 Transit stops

-Feed and water
+Fodder and water

 Access

 Maintenance issues

 6 Flight conditions

 Weather

 Temperature (where the livestock is kept)

 Ventilation

 7 Health and welfare of livestock

 Number of livestock born during the journey

 Number of abortions

 Number of mortalities

 8 Discharge port(s)

 Date

 9 Comments on discharge operations

-Appendix L-End of voyage report-Sea
+Appendix M-End of voyage report-Sea

 The end of voyage report must provide a general overview of the voyage, with mention of any specific issues relevant to the health and welfare of the livestock.
 It must include the following information.
 1 Vessel name 2 Voyage number(s) 3 Departure port(s) Date the animals were loaded (by port if more than one) Total number of animals loaded, by port of loading and species.
 Do not combine cattle and buffalo.
 4 Discharge port(s) Date the animals were unloaded (by port if more than one) Total number of animals unloaded, by port of unloading and species.
 Do not combine cattle and buffalo.
-5 Feed and water issues, including fodder and water consumed during the voyage and detail of any issues surrounding supply, availability/accessibility and quality Maintenance issues and equipment failure 6 Environmental conditions, including sea conditions Weather Temperature (°C) and humidity (%) (where the livestock is kept) Ventilation Conditions of decks and bedding, if used.
-If used for sheep, provide information on type of bedding, amount used and purpose.
-7 Detail on health and welfare of livestock, including any treatments given, reasons for the treatment and outcomes Number of livestock born during the voyage, and the dam(s) by species, class and ear tag Number of abortions during the voyage, and identities of the dam(s) by species, class and ear tag Number of mortalities (per day, by deck/tier, species and class of livestock) including reasons (where known), pen ID and tag numbers.
+5 Feed and water issues, including fodder and water consumed during the voyage and detail of any issues surrounding supply, availability/accessibility and quality Were fodder rations sufficient in quantity and quality?
+Maintenance issues and equipment failure 6 Planned voyage duration, including load and discharge days Actual voyage duration, including load and discharge days 7 Environmental conditions, including sea conditions Wet bulb temperature (°C) and humidity (%) range on decks Ventilation, including detail on any periods for which fans did not operate, and reasons.
+Conditions of decks (overall and/or specify location and issue if specific problems) Condition of bedding type, amount and reasons for use per species, if used.
+8 Detail on health and welfare of livestock, including any treatments given, reasons for the treatment and outcomes Number of livestock born during the voyage, and the dam(s) by species, class and ear tag Number of abortions during the voyage, and identities of the dam(s) by species, class and ear tag Number of mortalities (per day, by deck/tier, species and class of livestock) including reasons (where known), pen ID and tag numbers.
 Separately identify animals that were euthanised, including pen ID and tag numbers.
-8 Relationships with Master/crew/accredited stockperson/AAV 9 Comments on discharge operations 10 Information about any unexpected animal health or welfare issues.
+Provide details of post-mortem if conducted.
+9 Relationships with Master/crew/accredited stockperson/AAV 10 Comments on discharge operations 11 Information about any unexpected animal health or welfare issues.
 Information can include video and photographs, animal identification and location on the vessel and information which may allow trace backs.
-11 Stockperson's name.
+12 Stockperson's name.
 Veterinarian's name and AAV accreditation number (if on-board)

-Appendix M-ASEL management plans
+Appendix N-ASEL management plans

-Exporters seeking to export animals that would otherwise be unfit to export due to the specific requirements outlined in the table below, may apply to the relevant Australian Government agency with an appropriate management plan demonstrating appropriate risk management.
+Exporters seeking to export animals that would otherwise be not fit to export due to the specific requirements outlined in the table below, may apply to the relevant Australian Government agency with an appropriate management plan demonstrating appropriate risk management.
 This plan must be approved by the relevant Australian Government agency before the exporter may submit any relevant consignment's notice of intention to export.